Installment three.

 John the Baptist calls Jesus "the Lamb of God, who takes away the sin of the world" (John 1:29.
 Paul declares that God made Christ "to be sin" (2 Cor.
 5:21) and that Christ became "a curse for us" Gal.
 3:13.
 The author of Hebrews says that Christ was "offered once to bear the sins of many" (Heb.
 9:28).
 And Peter says, "He himself bore our sins in his body on the tree" (1Peter 2:24).

 The passage from 2 Corinthians quoted above, together with the verses from Isaiah, indicate that it was God the Father who put our sins on Christ.
 How could that be?
 In the same way in which Adam's sins were imputed to us, (The author term-switches from "put" to "impute," but they do not mean the same thing.
 As we mentioned in installment one, Jesus indeed had our sins "put" on Him as a burden to carry to the cross.
-He nailed our condemnation there [Col. 2:14].
-But "impute" means that He was regarded or viewed as having sin, which is an entirely different [and false] idea.)
+He then nailed our condemnation there [Col. 2:14].
+But "impute" means that the Father regarded or viewed Jesus as having sin, which is an entirely different [and false] idea.)

 so God imputed our sins to Christ - that is, he thought of them as belonging to Christ, (This is the reason for the term-switching, to pivot to the author's preferred doctrinal view.
 Notice the author does not provide a Bible reference for this claim, because of course there isn't one.
 We discuss how Jesus was "made sin" here.)

 and since God is the ultimate judge and definer of what really is in the universe, when God thought of our sins as belonging to Christ then in fact they actually did belong to Christ.
 (Except that the Father did not impute our sins to Christ.
-Jesus took upon Himself the burden that was our sin and carried it away.)
+Jesus took upon Himself the burden of our sin and carried it away.)

-This does not mean that God thought that Christ had himself committed the sins, or that Christ himself actually had a sinful nature, but rather that the guilt for our sins, (That is, the liability to punishment) was thought of by God as belonging to Christ rather than to us.
-(There is no verse in the Bible that says such a thing.
+This does not mean that God thought that Christ had himself committed the sins, or that Christ himself actually had a sinful nature, but rather that the guilt for our sins, (That is, the liability to punishment) was thought of by God as belonging to Christ rather than to us. (!!!
+There is no verse in the Bible that says such a thing.
 The Father never punished Jesus.)

 Yet we must remember that Christ voluntarily took on himself the guilt for our sins, (He did not take our guilt upon Himself.)